This post contains affiliate links. Please see our disclosure policy.

 spicy smoked Korean chicken wings

-The day of the cook take the wings out of your refrigerator and apply a small amount of slather (in this case I used some hot sauce from the fridge).
 You do not want to use too much as this isn’t for flavor as much as it is as a binder to help the seasoning evenly coat the wings.
-For the rub I used a simple mix of salt, pepper, and ground garlic.
+For the rub, I used a simple mix of salt, pepper, and ground garlic.
+This basic seasoning profile provides a savory foundation that allows the complex flavors of the Korean BBQ sauce to really shine once the wings are glazed.
+Toss the wings until they are fully coated and ready for the heat.

 spicy smoked Korean chicken wings